kununu/collections/docs/abstract-collections.md

 ## AbstractCollection

 This is an abstract base class that you can use for your collections.
-It extends `ArrayIterator` (and already uses the `CollectionTrait`) so you just need to extend it to have a proper collection class.
+It extends `ArrayIterator` and implements the `Collection` interface (and already uses the `CollectionTrait`) so you just need to extend it to have a proper collection class.

 ```php
 <?php